magisterquis/meshmembers/README.md

 Addresses
 ---------
-The address on which meshmembers listens for new connections (`-listen`) need not be the same as the address advertised for incoming connections (`-external`).
+The address on which MeshMembers listens for new connections (`-listen`) need not be the same as the address advertised for incoming connections (`-external`).
 This is helpful when there's inbound natting (e.g. EC2).
 The same port (`-port`) is used for both and is used for both TCP and UDP.
 The